Topics Map > Tools & Equipment > Machine Guides

 Part B

-Use what you learned making Part A to make a program for Part B. Once you complete Part B, show it to staff, so the part can be evaluated.
+Jump to Table of ContentsMake a program for Part B using methods learned from Part A. Once you complete Part B, show it to staff, so the part can be evaluated.
 If Part B is successful, erase the Part B program (See below)

 Erasing the Program